redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/user-guides/advanced/pushing-specific-files.md

 ---
-title: Using the odo.dev.push.path related attribute
+title: Only Push Specific Files
 sidebar_position: 4
 ---
 `odo` uses the `odo.dev.push.path` related attribute from the devfile's run commands to push only the specified files and folders to the component.